stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/rnaseq-expression-classification.md

 There are a few known cautions with the RNA-Seq Expression Classification workflow.

 !!! caution "Data must fit well defined values"
     The RNA-Seq Expression Classification pipeline reference data is based on GRCh38 aligned, Gencode v31 annotated samples from fresh, frozen tissue samples.
-It has not been evaluated for samples not meet this criteria.
+It has not been evaluated for samples that do not meet this criteria.

     The RNA-Seq Expression Classification pipeline reference data uses sequencing data from fresh, frozen tissue samples.
 It has not been evaluated for use with sequencing data